Fodor's Expert Review Museu Amadeo de Souza-Cardoso

-The cloisters and associated buildings of a convent now house the tourist office and Museu Amadeo de Souza-Cardoso.
-The museum has an excellent collection of modern Portuguese art, including important works by modernist painter Souza-Cardoso, who pursued variations of fauvism, cubism, futurism, and other avant-garde tendencies.
-He was born in the area and in 1906 shared an apartment with Amadeo Modigliani in Paris.
-He returned to Portugal in 1914, and died four years later at the age of 31.
-The museum also hosts temporary exhibitions and has some interesting archaeological pieces.
-The star attractions are the diabos (devils), a pair of 19th-century carved wooden figures connected with ancient fertility rites.
+The cloisters of a former monastery now house this museum and its excellent collection of modern Portuguese art, including important works by modernist painter Souza-Cardoso, who pursued variations of fauvism, cubism, futurism, and other avant-garde tendencies.
+He was born in the area and in 1906 shared an apartment with fellow painter Amedeo Modigliani in Paris.
+He returned to Portugal in 1914 and died four years later at the age of 31.
+The museum also has some interesting archaeological pieces–-the star attractions are the diabos (devils), a pair of 19th-century carved wooden figures connected with ancient fertility rites.
 They were venerated on St. Bartholomew's Day (August 24), when the devil was thought to run loose.
-The originals were destroyed by the French in the Peninsular War.
-In 1870, the Archbishop of Braga ordered the present two burned because of their pagan function.
+In 1870, the Archbishop of Braga ordered them burned because of their pagan function.
 The São Gonçalo friars didn't go that far, but they did emasculate the male diabo.